Um-Ar2005391/UmarN-Portfolio/README.md

 ***
 #### Python Personality Quiz

 The Personality Test project involved coding an interactive quiz, using while loops, if statements, and error checking, to give personality results based on user inputs; it acted as a test for coding ability and creativity.

  ![Results of the Personality Code](/Images/CodingProject/Ran_code.png)
  ![Framework of the Personality Code](/Images/CodingProject/CODEFrame.png)

 ***Initial project idea:***

-The purpose of this project was to code a test that could tell someone their personality type depending on the questions they answered.
+This project aimed to code a test that could tell someone their personality type depending on the questions they answered.
 It was meant to be a way to practice print statements, conditionals, while loops, and error checking within Python; we had previously completed projects that focused on one or more of these tools, but this project pushed us to use every tool we had learned.

 ***Tools I used:***

-The tools used in Python included print statements, while loops, break or continue commands, if-elif-else statements, typecasting, capatilizing, digit checking, and variables.
+The tools used in Python included print statements, while loops, break or continue commands, if-elif-else statements, typecasting, capitalizing, digit checking, and variables.

 ***Challenges I faced:***

-The main challenge that I encountered with this project was creating error checking methods that would catch different types of errors at different parts.
-In the original code I attempted to use the first check would see if the input was a digit, then pass to if it was a viable character.
-If a number was input the second time around it would break.
-I corrected this issue by creating a while loop that would continously run until all checks were passed; by using a key variable to keep the loop going until that key was changed, the error checking was more rigorous and less likely to fail.
+My main challenge with this project was creating error checking methods that would catch different types of errors at different parts.
+In the original code, I attempted to use the first check would see if the input was a digit, then pass to if it was a viable character.
+If a number was input the second time around, it would break.
+I corrected this issue by creating a while loop that would continuously run until all checks were passed; by using a key variable to keep the loop going until that key was changed, the error checking was more rigorous and less likely to fail.

 ***Other Resources:***

-I primarily used class materials to complete this project; although I did use guides to help streamline certain areas of code, such as recognizing the range of viable letters for user input.
+I primarily used class materials to complete this project, although I did use guides to help streamline certain areas of code, such as recognizing the range of viable letters for user input.

 ***Result:***

 I did manage to code a working personality test with proper error checking and display of results; however, I would’ve liked to reduce the lines of code that I used.
-Most of the code is the same with only variables and question text swapped.
+Most of the code is the same, with only variables and question text swapped.

 ***
 #### Student Transcripts in Microsoft Access

 The Microsoft Access project involved creating student and grade tables, a relationship, and queries for the tables that allowed me to create a pair of student transcripts separated into semesters and display GPAs.

  ![Grade Table with semesters, class codes, and names](/Images/AccessProject/GradeTable.png)
  ![Query used to create transcripts](/Images/AccessProject/Querys.png)
  ![First page of transcripts](/Images/AccessProject/Transcript.png)

 ***Initial project idea:***

 The goal of this project was to create a table of students, a table of 50 different classes with grades, and a pair of student transcripts using Microsoft Access.